gophercoders/website/content/install/linux.md

 drwxr-xr-x  3 pi pi 4096 Aug 14  2014 pkg
 drwxr-xr-x 11 pi pi 4096 Jan 21 16:13 src
 ````
 We are nearly finished now.
-There is just one more step to go.
+There is just one more step to...umm...go.
 We need to tell
 Go where to find your workspace.
 To do this we need to edit your `.bashrc` file
 again.
 So in you terminal type
 {{< hilight lang="sh" style="neon" lineNumbers="n" >}}